 Best place to find information and services that your council provides...

-The third LTP became active from April 2011.
+The current LTP is the third plan for Merseyside and became active in April 2011.
 The plan provides a long-term strategy for how to improve transport in Merseyside up until 2024.

 The way in which major transport schemes are administered has recently changed.
 The Department for Transport (DfT) has devolved funding for transport major schemes to local areas from 2015/16 in response to the Growth Plans that were developed by each Local Enterprise Partnership.